Skip to content

 Can I earn volunteer hours and how?

 Yes, the hours that you spend rescuing food can be claimed as volunteer hours.
-Students of all ages can participate as long as they can drive, or have a parent to ride with.
+Students of all ages can participate as long as they can drive or have a parent to ride with.
 If you need a certificate for volunteer hours, please keep a tab of how many drives you have done and reach out to us at the of every month or quarter and we will send in the certify the volunteer hours.
-You can email the hours to info@eathappynow.org Alternatively we can look up the hours and send you a certificate as well.
+You can email the hours to info@eathappynow.org

 Is there training or are certifications needed?